mohitjain/mohitjain/_posts/2012-10-20-always-add-db-index.md

 categories: Performance ruby-on-rails
 ---

-Always add db index for foreign key, columns that need to be sorted, lookup fields and columns that are used in a GROUP BY.This can improve the performance for sql query.
-If you’re not sure which column need to index
+Always add DB index for foreign key, columns that need to be sorted, lookup fields and columns that are used in a GROUP BY.
+This can improve the performance of SQL query.

 ##Bad Smell